Frederika Randall: Translation

-Randall shifted her focus from journalism to translation in 2002, after she was catastrophically injured jumping from a third-story balcony; the disabilities she suffered as a result of the fall impaired her ability to work in the journalistic field.
+Randall shifted her focus from journalism to translation in 2002, after she was catastrophically injured jumping from a third-story balcony; her ability to work in the journalistic field was impaired by the disabilities she suffered as a result.
 She was "enormously admired" by her peers in Italian-to-English translation, and translated seminal works such as Confessions of an Italian.
-Randall's translation of Confessions of an Italian, the first unabridged English version, was highly praised.
+Randall's translation of Confessions of an Italian, the book's first unabridged translation into English, was highly praised.
 She acquired a reputation for successful translations of works previously labelled "untranslatable", such as Deliver Us (Libera nos a Malo) by Luigi Meneghello.

 Randall was awarded a PEN/Heim Translation Prize in 2009 and shortlisted for the Italian Prose in Translation Award in 2017.
 She would later be posthumously awarded the 2020 Italian Prose in Translation Award for I Am God.

 Personal life

 Randall moved to Rome from the United States in 1985.
 She identified as a "dispatriate", intentionally distancing herself from her nation of origin.
-She was married to an Italian national and had one son, the biologist Tommaso Jucker.
+She was married to an Italian national and had one son, Tommaso Jucker, a biologist.